The Categories for the Description of Works of Art (CDWA)

 which it resides.

 ground for reaching agreement on what information should be

-will be shared or exchanged with other institutions or systems.
+will be shared or exchanged.

 CDWA was formulated for the needs of those who record, maintain,

 the academic researcher and scholar.
 The categories and subcategories

 that are indicated as core are those that the

 task force agreed represent the minimum information necessary